 Well, for one, we’re independent and locally owned.
 That translates to a flatter organization with faster loan decisions and service for you.

 Second, the founders opened this bank to fill a void in the marketplace: megabanks were taking care of mega-companies, community banks and credit unions were taking care of consumers, but there were not a lot of great options for the small and medium Houston businesses.
 Texas Citizens Bank was built around the needs of owner-managed businesses in and around Greater Houston.
 As those needs evolve, we evolve.

 Because we’re not enormous, we move fast.
 Because we’re not tiny, we can offer a full suite of business and personal services to local Houston business owners.

 Here’s how our Chairman and CEO Duncan Stewart explained Texas Citizens Bank’s sweet spot at our last Lunch n’ Learn:

 “We can really do everything the national banks can do—either directly or through a partnership … There’s really very little that we can’t do.” – Duncan Stewart, Chairman and CEO of Texas Citizens Bank

 And here’s what Waterstone LSP CEO Mark Danford had to say about us as a business customer himself:

 “My company is a small business itself.
 We do this work for twelve different banks.
 And we bank with Texas Citizens Bank.
 I bank with them personally and as a business.
 Their online banking is second to none.
 Their service is great.
-What I like is Tom is my relationship manager and if I have a problem and I pick up the phone and call Tom, he fixes it for me, like Matt [Curry] would, or anyone else.
-You don’t get transferred to someone in Dallas or Chicago.” – Mark Danford, President and CEO of Waterstone LSP
+What I like is Tom is my relationship manager and if I have a problem and I pick up the phone and call Tom, he fixes it for me … You don’t get transferred to someone in Dallas or Chicago.” – Mark Danford, President and CEO of Waterstone LSP